 CORNSTARCH SLIME (contains glue, not taste safe)

-Not edible or taste safe, but certainly borax free!
+It’s not edible or taste safe, but it’s certainly borax-free!
 This is a twist on the classic oobleck goop recipe found below.

 PEEPS SLIME

-There are peeps for every occasion out there, and we try to make a new batch with every change of the holiday!
-I have both snowman and Valentines’s Day peeps on the counter right now!
-Taste safe but not tasty!
+There are peeps for every occasion out there, and we try to make a new batch with every new holiday!
+I have both snowman and Valentine’s Day peeps on the counter right now!
+They taste safe but not tasty!

 CHERRY BLOSSOM SLIME